 This page is divided into two sections.
-The first section contains general information about Malaysia and the secound part contains information about all the places I have been to in Malaysia.
+The first section contains general information about Malaysia, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.

 General information about Malaysia